Establishment of breastfeeding: During and after breastfeeding

 Infants are recommended to be fed every three hours and the milk-drinking pattern is altered upon babies' exposure to alcohol.
+Each feeding may last as long as 30–60 minutes, as milk supply develops and the infant learns the Suck-Swallow-Breathe pattern.
+However, as milk supply increases and the infant becomes more efficient at feeding, the duration of feeds may shorten.
+Older infants may feed less often.
+When direct breastfeeding is not possible, expressing or pumping to empty the breasts can help mothers avoid plugged milk ducts and breast infection, maintain their milk supply, resolve engorgement, and provide milk to be fed to their infant at a later time.
 More care are required for the preterm infants, who have immature coordination between sucking and swallowing.
 Thus, tube feeding is used to feed preterm infants breastmilk while preventing choking.
 The transition from tube-feeding to oral feeding can be facilitated by oral sensorimotor interventions, which are oral and tongue exercises.

 Mothers are recommended to express milk at least three times a day.
 If milk production is inadequate, formula milk and baby food should be added to the diet.
 On the contrary, excess milk is strongly advised to be expressed out by either hand expression or pumped out and stored in a container with a lid in the refrigerator.
 Stored milk can be dated to avoid giving low-quality milk to infants.
 Refrigerated milk has to be thawed at room temperature and mixed thoroughly to ensure an even distribution of fat before intake.